WMD-group/SMACT/README.md

     make test

-Or to run the full CI pipeline (lint, type check, and tests):
+Or to run the full CI pipeline (pre-commit hooks and tests):

     make ci-local